Small Business SEO and Content Marketing often considered two separate marketing concepts.

 But in reality, the two concepts are interconnected.

-If you want to be successful in marketing your small business online, you need your SEO and content marketing efforts to integrate and work together.
+If you want to successfully market your small business online, you need your SEO and content marketing efforts to integrate and work together.
 The two are made for each other, in more than one way.

 The Myth: Content Marketing is the New SEO